Skip to main content

 head-image

 Docker needs internet access to pull images and communicate with registries.
 In corporate environments, network traffic often flows through proxy servers.
-Without proper proxy configuration, Docker fails to download images or access external resources.
+Without proper proxy configuration, Docker fails with pull timeouts, proxy authentication errors, or blocked registry access.

 What is Docker Proxy Configuration?